michaeldove/house-of-things/README.md

 ## Flow of messages

-This is how your commands are sent the the OSPI server:
+This is how your commands are sent to the OSPI server:

 Echo -> Alexa -> Lambda -> AWS IoT -> IoT client -> OSPI server